Juliana Kanyomozi: Career

 Juliana was the first female musician to win the Pearl of Africa Music Awards 'Artist of the Year' accolade.
 In 2008, she made her film debut in Henry Ssali's Kiwani: The Movie.

 In March 2014, she signed with international cosmetics company Oriflame to be one of their East African brand ambassadors together with Lady JayDee of Tanzania and Jamila Mbugua of Kenya.
 Most recently, she has collaborated with Nigerian entertainer, Flavour.

 In 2011 she was nominated in the Pan Africa Artiste or Group category at that year's Nigeria Entertainment Awards (NEA).
 In December 2015, she won a lifetime achievement award in Diva Awards Afrika.
 Between 2009 and 2013, she judged at the then popular Tusker Project Fame (TPF) talent search show.
 In 2010, she was the judge alongside other judges like Ian Mbugua from Kenya and Tanzania’s Hermes Joachim in addition to Gaetano Kagwa alongside other personalities who hosted the show.

 Personal life

 In 2006, Juliana had a temporary romantic relationship with United States-based Ugandan boxer Kassim Ouma.
 She had a son, Keron Raphael Kabugo, who died in late July 2014.
 Her son was asthmatic, but the cause of death was not published.

-On Wednesday 12 May 2020, Juliana announced that she had given birth to a baby boy whom she named Taj.
+On Wednesday 12 May 2020, Juliana announced that she had given birth to a baby boy whom she named Taj fathered by rally driver Moses Lumala.

 In 2013, Big Eye Magazine rated Juliana Kanyomozi one of the most beautiful Ugandan women of all-time.